practicalli/clojure/simple-projects/data-transformation/most-common-word.md

 ```

 ## Assembling the most-common-word function
-Define a function called `most-comon-word` that assembles all the previous steps.
+Define a function called `most-common-word` that assembles all the previous steps.
 The function should take all the values it needs for the calculation as arguments, creating a pure function without side effects.

 ```clojure
 (defn most-common-word